flaviagiammarino/blog-website/blog/inflation_autopilot.rst

 2.5 Evaluate the AutoML prediction
 ===============================================================================================================

-After the batch transform job has completed, we can load the forecasts from S3 and evaluate their performance against the actual data.
+After the batch transform job has completed, we can load the forecasts from S3.

 .. code:: python